-This is because as investors face loss in stocks, they now prefer lower risk and higher security in their portfolio which are offered by bonds.
+This is because as investors face loss in stocks, they now prefer lower risk and higher security in their portfolios which are offered by bonds.

 3. Derivatives market

-A Derivative is a contract between two parties which derives its value from an underlying asset.
+A Derivative is a contract between two parties that derives its value from an underlying asset.

 Underlying assets are financial assets upon which derivatives prices are based.
 An underlying asset can be stocks, bonds, commodities, index or foreign exchange(Forex), etc.

-Instead of directly trading in stocks, a derivative market trades in futures and options contract or other advanced financial products that determine their value from underlying assets.
+Instead of directly trading in stocks, a derivative market trades in futures and options contracts or other advanced financial products that determine their value from underlying assets.

 Usually, hedge funds and investors with good experience and knowledge use derivatives to magnify their gains.